Trogloduck/public/Cyber notes/Programming/Python/Scraping.md

 import os
 from lxml import etree

-# Get directory in which the script is located
+# Get directory in which the current script is located
 dir_path = os.path.dirname(os.path.realpath(__file__))

 # Create a file path for the data.xml file